yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 30 what are the typical gui problems you look for on a web page?

-## 30.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what are the typical gui problems you look for on a web page? generate professional detailed explanation
+## 30.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what are the typical gui problems you look for on a web page? generate professional detailed explanation

 Here are some typical GUI problems to look for when testing a web page as a junior QA engineer: